simonrauch/harvey/README.md

 harvey day modify
 ```

 One option is to round up an entry in a defined interval.
-The default interval is set in minutes in your config file (default: `~/.config/harvey/config.json`), but you can override this setting by passing the `-r` option to the command.
+The default interval is set in minutes in your config file (default: `~/.config/harvey/config.json`), but you can override this setting by passing the `--ri` option to the command.

 Example:

 ```
-harvey day modify -r 30
+harvey day modify --ri 30
 ```

 If you want to round up all entries of a day, you can run: